-We measure the three-month marginal propensity to consume (MPC) from a one-time unanticipated transfer of liquid wealth of \$500.19 This experiment is comparable to evidence in ? from spending responses to one-time stimulus payments.
-The average MPC in the model is 8.3%, just below the range of responses of 12% to 30% found in ? on non-durable spending.
+We measure the three-month marginal propensity to consume (MPC) from a one-time unanticipated transfer of liquid wealth of \$500.
+This experiment is comparable to evidence in Parker et al. (2013) from spending responses to one-time stimulus payments.
+The average MPC in the model is 8.3%, just below the range of responses of 12% to 30% found in Parker et al. (2013) on non-durable spending.
 Along the cross section, the model matches the pattern of spending responses by wealth and income from the data.
 MPCs fall in total wealth, ranging from 85% for the poorest, unemployed households to 5% for the wealthiest, employed households.
-The larger MPC responses are in line with evidence in the 2010 Italian Survey of Household Income and Wealth (SHIW), reported in ?.
-The lowest percentile of wealth reports an average MPC of around 70%.
-However, higher wealth households have larger MPCs in the data of around 35%.20 In terms of employment status, the model yields an average MPC of 7.8% for employed households and 16.2% for unemployed households, a
+The larger MPC responses are in line with evidence in the 2010 Italian Survey of Household Income and Wealth (SHIW), reported in Jappelli and Pistaferri (2014).
+The lowest percentile of

-19Computationally, we calculate the change in total consumption, between a household that received the unanticipated transfer versus the same household type that did not, as a fraction of the size of the transfer.
+&lt;sup>19Computationally, we calculate the change in total consumption, between a household that received the unanticipated transfer versus the same household type that did not, as a fraction of the size of the transfer.
 We start the experiment at the beginning of the period in the steady-state equilibrium.
-For each household type, (e, \mathbf{a}, z) we simulate their sequence of expense and employment shocks over the three periods using the equilibrium stochastic processes.
+For each household type, $(e, \mathbf{a}, z)$ we simulate their sequence of expense and employment shocks over the three periods using the equilibrium stochastic processes.